Khan/wonder-blocks/packages/wonder-blocks-popover/components/popover.md

 of the popover when using this prop.
 This means that you'll also have to update `opened` to false in response to the onClose callback being triggered.

+Here you can see as well how the focus is managed when a popover is opened.
+To see more details, please check the **Accesibility section**.

 ```jsx
 const {StyleSheet} = require("aphrodite");
 const Button = require("@khanacademy/wonder-blocks-button").default;